 - (1) the term "alien" means what it means under section 101 of the Immigration and Nationality Act (see 8 U.S.C.
-1101(a)(3)); - (2) the term "federal law-enforcement information" means law-enforcement-sensitive information communicated or made available, by the federal government, to a State or local government entity, -agency, or -official, through any means, including, without limitation-- (1) through any database, (2) in connection with any law enforcement partnership or -task-force, (3) in connection with any request for law enforcement assistance or -cooperation, or (4) through any deconfliction (or courtesy) notice of planned, imminent, commencing, continuing, or impending federal law enforcement activity; - (3) the term "law-enforcement-sensitive information" means records or information compiled for any law enforcement purpose; and (4) the term "public disclosure" means any communication or release other than one-- (a) within the recipient, or (b) to any subrecipient (at any tier) that is a government entity.

-B. Both the "Rules of Construction" and the "Important Note" set out in the "Noninterference (within the funded "program or activity") with federal law enforcement: information-communication restrictions; ongoing compliance" award condition are incorporated by reference as though set forth here in full.
+1101(a)(3)); - (2) the term "federal law enforcement information" means law enforcement sensitive information communicated or made available, by the federal government, to a State or local government entity, -agency, or -official, through any means, including, without limitation-(1) through any database, (2) in connection with any law enforcement partnership or -task-force, (3) in connection with any request for law enforcement assistance or -cooperation, or (4) through any deconfliction (or courtesy) notice of planned, imminent, commencing, continuing, or impending federal law enforcement activity; (3) the term "law enforcement sensitive information" means records or information compiled for any law enforcement purpose; and (4) the term "public disclosure" means any communication or release other than one-- (a) within the recipient, or (b) to any subrecipient (at any tier) that is a government entity. - B. Both the "Rules of Construction" and the "Important Note" set out in the "Noninterference (within the funded 'program or activity') with federal law enforcement: 8 U.S.C.
+1373 and 1644 and ongoing compliance" award condition are incorporated by reference as though set forth here in full.

-76. No use of funds to interfere with federal law enforcement: No public disclosure of certain law-enforcement-sensitive information
+75. No use of funds to interfere with federal law enforcement: No public disclosure of certain law enforcement sensitive information